 Hive (for making queries against data in a Hadoop cluster)

 Column-oriented databases (for online transaction process)

 Python (open source language with powerful libraries for data manipulation and analysis)

 To consumers it’s an effective, albeit a bit creepy, way to be heard and recognized as individuals.
 Often in the past people would complain about being seen by some huge company as just another number.
-Now as a consumer you are seen as unique, making your customer experience as customizable and as enjoyabe as possible.
-Big Data and business analytics make all of this possible.
-There are plenty of other things that can be attributed to Big Data, other technologies and ways to use them, the jobs they create and more.
+Now as a consumer you are seen as unique, making your customer experience as customizable and as enjoyable as possible.
+Big data and business analytics make all of this possible.
+There are plenty of other things that can be attributed to big data, other technologies and ways to use them, the jobs they create and more.
 But that is a whole other story.